-Whilst doing that, I under took freelance work to help get my portfolio together and worked (most of the time for free) on different projects and shoots that went into Cosmo, Marie Claire, Hello, ID, and loads of different magazines and newspapers.
+Whilst doing that, I under took freelance work to help get my portfolio together and worked (most of the time for free) on different projects and shoots that went into Cosmopolitan, Marie Claire, Hello, ID, and loads of different magazines and newspapers.

-I love the fact everyday is different.
-Whether its trawling the high street for the latest trend, or meeting up and getting fashion tips from the latest celeb in town.
-Working London fashion week and of course the makeovers we’ve done are amazing.
-And not forgetting, working with my Lorraine, we get on so well and she’s such a great friend.
+What do you most enjoy about working on GMB/Lorraine?
+I love the fact everyday is different; whether its trawling the high street for the latest trend, or meeting up and getting fashion tips from the latest celeb in town.
+Working London Fashion Week and, of course, the makeovers we’ve done are amazing.
+And not forgetting working with my Lorraine, we get on so well and she’s such a great friend.

-Well I’ve met Victoria Beckham on the Burberry red carpet and got a sweet little interview from her, but it only lasted for about a minute.
+Who would you most like to meet/interview that you haven't already?
+Well, I’ve met Victoria Beckham on the Burberry red carpet and got a sweet little interview from her, but it only lasted for about a minute.
 Although everyone I know that’s worked with her says she’s got a wicked sense of humor, and that’s something we just don’t ever see.
-Obviously i'd love to ask her about fashion, but would love to throw a few funnies in there and see what she does.
+Obviously, I'd love to ask her about fashion, but would love to throw a few funnies in there and see what she does.
 Go on VB lets see the comedy… Dare ya!

+Who is the most memorable celebrity/personality you have ever met and why?
 It's got to be Sarah Jessica Parker!
 There are a few reasons here.
 The first obviously being because she’s a style icon of the highest order.
 It was also my first BIG interview, nothing like being thrown in at the deep end eh!
 And lastly because she was such a sweet, chic, fabulous lady who didn’t even mind when I said the name of her film wrong (I know!
 I was mortified!)

-I’ve got to be honest and say that styling is my absolute first love, and could never imagine not working within the fashion industry.
+If you weren't a presenter/stylist what would you be doing as a job?
+I’ve got to be honest and say that styling is my absolute first love, and I could never imagine not working within the fashion industry.
 If I did have to work in another field though I suppose it’d have to be fitness.
-I love working out and running and I often look at personal trainers and think how I’d love to get my hands on their client and really help turn their life around with exercise.
-Although both you and I know, id just end up taking them shopping!
+I love working out and running, and I often look at personal trainers and think how I’d love to get my hands on their client and really help turn their life around with exercise.
+Although both you and I know, I'd just end up taking them shopping!

-Its true!
+Are you a good morning person?
+It's true!
 I’m that really annoying morning person that’s wide-awake in an instant.
-When I’m on Lorraine I get up at 5am pull on my running gear and am showered and ready by 6am in the fashion cupboard (I KNOW I’m a complete freak.)
-When I’m not on TV, I’m up at a similar time to go out running, hit the gym, then in Oxford Street by 9am… Bring on the coffee!
+When I’m on Lorraine I get up at 5am, pull on my running gear and am showered and ready by 6am in the fashion cupboard (I KNOW I’m a complete freak).
+When I’m not on TV, I’m up at a similar time to go out running, hit the gym, then in Oxford Street by 9am…bring on the coffee!

+Who would you choose to play you in a film version of your life?
 Now for the record, I don’t think I look like this man for a minute, so PLEASE don’t think I have ideas of grandeur in the looks department.
-Basically in the fashion cupboard me, my lovely Sarah (who helps me with all the fashion) and all the models have celeb nicknames for each other, and mine is Daniel..
-As in Daniel Craig!
+Basically in the fashion cupboard me, my lovely Sarah (who helps me with all the fashion) and all the models have celeb nicknames for each other, and mine is Daniel...as in Daniel Craig!
 Seriously in my dreams!

-I’m actually really Dyslexic, but since being properly diagnosed, whilst at Glasgow School of Art, have learnt how to work with it.
-If you were to have told me when I was diagnosed at 20, that within the following 15 years I’d be reading autocue, writing scripts and have written a 30,000 word book I would have never of believed you, but I did it.
-In my opinion if you’re dyslexic it just means that you’re gifted in some other way, whether that’s creatively, with communication or with your hands.
-I think I can safely say now, that I’m incredibly glad to be dyslexic because I wouldn’t be doing what I do, or working on Daybreak and Lorraine.
+Tell us one fact about yourself that we'd be surprised to learn I’m actually really dyslexic, but since being properly diagnosed, whilst at Glasgow School of Art, have learnt how to work with it.
+If you were to have told me when I was diagnosed at 20, that within the following 15 years I’d be reading autocue, writing scripts and have written a 30,000 word book, I would have never have believed you, but I did it.
+In my opinion, if you’re dyslexic it just means that you’re gifted in some other way, whether that’s creatively, with communication or with your hands.
+I think I can safely say now that I’m incredibly glad to be dyslexic because I wouldn’t be doing what I do, or working on GMB and Lorraine.